tanishpoddar/MovieBookingSystem-Project0/README.md

 2. **Ticket Booking**
    - Users can book movie tickets for different types of screens.
    - Seat availability and pricing are managed dynamically.
-   - When the seats are full, the tickets go to the waiting list, and if anyone cancels, the waiting list gets updated.
+   - When the seats are full, the tickets go to the waiting list and, if anyone cancels, the waiting list gets updated.

 3. **Food & Beverage Booking**
    - Users can book food and beverages while booking movie tickets.